-- The material assembled in this package provides you with the information necessary for submitting an application & outlines the various stages in the Township's recruitment process. - Please ensure that you read all the information carefully. - Completed application packages can be dropped off at the municipal office (280 Burleigh St, Apsley) or Emergency Services Headquarters (10193 Hwy 28, Apsley), by fax (705) 656-4964 or email j.lambe@northkawartha.on.ca. - If you have any questions you can reach Fire Chief Jesse Lambe at (705) 656-4445 ext.
-221 or j.lambe@northkawartha.on.ca
+- ★ The material assembled in this package provides you with the information necessary for submitting an application & outlines the various stages in the Township's recruitment process. - ★ Please ensure that you read all the information carefully. - ★ Completed application packages can be dropped of at the municipal office (280 Burliegh St, Apsley) or Emergency Services Headquarters (10193 Hwy 28, Apsley), by fax (705)656-4964 or email m.mccauley@northkawartha.on.ca. - ★ If you have any questions you can reach Fire Chief Max McCauley at 705)656-4445 ex 221 or m.mccauley@northkawartha.on.ca